darwinia-network/crab-docs/docs/builders/interact/hardhat.md

 ## Hardhat Configuration File

-Let's modify our Hardhat configuration file so we can compile and deploy this contract to Moonbase Alpha.
+Let's modify our Hardhat configuration file so we can compile and deploy this contract to Pangolin.

 If you have not yet done so, create a MetaMask Account, [connect to Pangolin](/dvm-metamask.md), and fund it through [Mission Control](/builders/get-started/pangolin/#get-tokens/).
 We will use the private key of the account created to deploy the contract.